sijp/sijper/README.md

 System Structure:
 -----------------
-The system relys on the existance of Python 2.7.4 and a MySQL Server.
+The system relies on the existence of Python 2.7.4 and a MySQL Server.
+For a nice drawing please see the structure.svg or structure.pdf files.

 ##dbhandler.py
 This module supplies basic functions to work with the MySQL Server.